-The TRWD was established in October of 1957 and is made up of 7 board members including 2 from Roseau County and 5 from Kittson County.
+The TRWD was established in October of 1957 and is currently made up of 7 board members including 2 from Roseau County and 5 from Kittson County.
 Board members are appointed to a 3 year term by their respective County Commission.
 The Board of Managers meets once per month to conduct the regular business of the District, and special meetings are occasionally held.

 The TRWD established By-Laws and follows them accordingly for meetings and day to day activities.
 In addition, the Board prescribed their first 'Overall Plan' in 1958, which was the first overall plan of any watershed district in the state of Minnesota.
 This plan has been updated several times over the years, and was last extensively updated in 2004.
-The TRWD will be updating this plan over the next 1 year through the new "One Watershed, One Plan" process dictated by the State of Minnesota.
-This is a joint cooperative planning process between the Roseau SWCD, Kittson SWCD, Roseau County, Kittson County, and the TRWD.
-When completed, this plan will guide and direct the daily, monthly, and yearly operations of the District.
+The TRWD will be updating this plan and when completed, this plan will guide and direct the daily, monthly, and yearly operations of the District.

 The District operates under Minnesota Statute, 103D, also known as the 'Watershed Law'.
 This statute gives watershed districts authority to work on flood control, drainage, water quality, water supply, and other issues that affect water natural resources within rivers, lakes, streams and groundwater.
 Eleven projects have been constructed and another is in the works to help with drainage and allevieate flooding.
-In addition, the District utilizes Minnesota Statute 103E (the Drainage Code) to maintain over 68 miles of legal drainage ditches.
+In addition, the District utilizes Minnesota Statute 103E (the Drainage Code) to maintain 73 miles of legal drainage ditches.